 Premium base

 The amount of insurance premium may vary, depending on the insurance company.
 Pricing is based on free competition.
 Each insurance company has a calculation base for its insurance premium (premium principles).
 They indicate how the insurance premiums are determined and applied.
-The premium principles are approved by the insurance company’s board of directors.
 The company must apply them uniformly to all policyholders.
 The premium principles are not public.

 The Workers’ Compensation Act specifies principles which insurance companies must follow when setting insurance premiums.
 The principles are: